 I found the Toronto area to be OK when I was less sick, but not a place for recovery after major mold injury.

-There is some consensus that the Vancouver area is better than Toronto, however that was before the fires of 2018.
-Toronto is more MT and BC is now more FRAT.
+There is some consensus that the Vancouver area is better than Toronto, however, that was before the fires of 2018.
+Toronto is full of MT and BC is now more FRAT.